Everything (and only) what you need to know about cryptocurrency wallets

 Using multiple wallet apps

-However, if you stick with Zashi for your Zcash and Cake Wallet for your Monero and your Bitcoin (or Ethereum or whatever other non-private cryptocurrency you’re ultimately pushed to use), you’ll cover what I estimate is 80-90% of your use cases.
+This fragmentation itself may also push you to need more than one wallet.
+However, if you stick with Zashi for your Zcash and Cake Wallet for your Monero and your Bitcoin (or Ethereum or whatever other non-private cryptocurrency you’re ultimately pushed to use), you’ll cover what I estimate is 90-95% of your use cases.

 I personally use Zashi most often.
 After that, I use Cake Wallet.
 For what it’s worth, if you really want to explore wallets and feel comfortable getting a bit adventurous with your choices, I also like Edge Wallet and Ywallet.